asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ### The Code Quality Litmus Test

-Tests are the first consumer of a new object when practicing TDD.
+Tests are the first consumer of a new method when practicing TDD.
 This ensures that objects are designed for their consumers first and foremost.
 This is significantly more challenging when designing software without using TDD.
 Unit tests are a litmus test for the quality of the code under test.
 Tests with a lot of setup, control flow logic / conditional statements, and many collaborators are signs that there are design issues with the object under test.

 ## SOS